desktop/desktop/docs/getting-started.md

 # Getting started

 ## I just want to check it out!

 Download the either the [installer for macOS](https://central.github.com/deployments/desktop/desktop/latest/darwin) or [for Windows](https://central.github.com/deployments/desktop/desktop/latest/win32).
-You'll be starting with a fresh installation, as there is no migration path from Desktop classic to Desktop TNG:9000.
+You'll be starting with a fresh installation, as there is no migration path from Desktop Classic to Desktop TNG:9000.

 ## I want to work on it!
 ## Prerequisites

-### Node.js
+### Node 6+

 We use some ES6+ language constructs in our build scripts so you need [Node.js](https://nodejs.org) 6+ (just pick whatever the 'current' release is at the moment).
 Node 6 comes with npm 3 out of the box and while npm 3 isn't strictly necessary to build it does make things more efficient, especially on Windows where deep folder hierarchies can be detrimental to build speed.